ujangbedog/terminal-chat/README.md

 ### First Time Setup

 #### Step 1: Generate Your Cryptographic Identity
-Before you can use Terminal Chat, you need to create a cryptographic identity.
+Before you can use DPQ Chat, you need to create a cryptographic identity.
 This identity consists of a CRYSTALS-Dilithium key pair that will be used for authentication and message signing.

 ```bash
 cargo run -- generate-key